 Start A Revolution in Giving

 You’ve probably seen John Trumbull’s famous painting Declaration of Independence, July 4, 1776, but did you know his art led to one of today’s most popular charitable giving tools?
 (Who would have thought the Charitable Gift Annuity had such an illustrious past?)

 One of the most remarkable things about John Trumbull isn’t that he earned the title of “The Painter of the Revolution,” or even that he served as General George Washington’s personal aid, it’s that he did it all with the use of only one eye.

 Art critics believe this lifelong effect from a childhood injury is ultimately what influenced his detailed painting style.
-Today, millions of people continue to walk in Trumbull’s shoes, creatively impacting lives through charitable giving—even after their lifetime.
-A gift in your will to Central Union Mission can leave a beautiful legacy people will appreciate for years to come.
+Today, millions of people continue to walk in Trumbull’s shoes, creatively impacting lives through smart charitable giving.

 “A generous person will prosper; whoever refreshes others will be refreshed.”
 Proverbs 11:25